scharffc/GitHubTrainingNameAdFavFood/README.md

 You can know more about the GitHub Game from [https://bit.ly/githubgame](here).

-_Reference: The GitHb Game was designed by Sara Farag, Bellevue College and Microsoft New Technologists _
+Reference: The GitHb Game was designed by Sara Farag, Bellevue College and the Microsoft New Technologists program